SallyQahl/Spatial-epidemic-lab/README.md

 This dashboard simulates an outbreak spreading through a population of individuals placed at random locations in space.
 Each day, infected individuals can pass the disease to nearby susceptible individuals, with the chance of transmission decreasing the farther apart two people are.
 Infected individuals eventually recover.

-It's a simplified, visual version of the kind of **spatial individual-level model (ILM)** used in epidemiological research to study how geography and population density affect outbreak dynamics — the same broad model family used in my other research on likelihood-free inference for epidemic models (SMPD-RF).
+It's a simplified, visual version of the kind of **spatial individual-level model (ILM)** used in epidemiological research to study how geography and population density affect outbreak dynamics.

 ---